erikbrgr/conductor-es7-postgres/README.md

    `run-local-redis` runs Conductor against your local instance of Redis6.
 On the Redis6 instance

-The files `docker-compose.yaml` and `docker-compose-redis.yaml` define the required environment variables to connect to Elasticsearch and PostgreSQL.
+The files `docker-compose.yaml` and `docker-compose-redis.yaml` define the required environment variables to connect to Elasticsearch and Redis.

 `Ctrl+c` will exit docker compose.